S Africa investigates 'fake signer' security checks

 The South African Translators' Institute said earlier there had been complaints over Mr Jantjie's work before, but that the ANC had taken no action.

-The ANC said it would "follow up the reported correspondence that has supposedly been sent to us in this regard and where necessary act on it".'No embarrassment'
+The ANC said it would "follow up the reported correspondence that has supposedly been sent to us in this regard and where necessary act on it".

 Mr Mandela died last week at the age of 95, and will be buried on Sunday.

 His body is currently lying in state in Pretoria, with thousands queuing to pay their respects.